Contents

 Output in Online Emulator

-This is how you can make Profanity Filter in React Native – To Remove bad words.
-If you have any doubts or you want to share something about the topic you can comment below or contact us here.
+This is how you can make a Profanity Filter in React Native – To Remove bad words.
+If you have any doubts or want to share something about the topic you can comment below or contact us here.
 There will be more posts coming soon.
 Stay tuned!

 Hope you liked it. 🙂